elainexliu/elainexliu.github.io/index.md

 ## previously

-- Worked on GTM strategy, cash burn modeled for **, and dug deep into BCI and health tech at Thrive
+- Thrive Fellow (GTM strategy, cash burn modeling, and investing for health and consumer tech and BCIs at Thrive)
 - Schemed at Prod
 - Optimized vehicle computer vision models at VIA + explored Taiwan
 - Controlled drug delivery methods + bioMEMS research at the MIT Koch Institute